Venezuela, Guyana Leaders Meet To de-escalate Tensions - UrduPoint

 He has since started legal maneuvers to create a Venezuelan province in Essequibo and ordered the state oil company to issue licenses for extracting crude in the region -- moves Ali branded as a "grave threat to international peace and security."

-Maduro has hailed the meeting as a way to directly address the territorial controversy, promising Thursday on arrival that Venezuela would "defend our rights."
+Ahead of the talks, Maduro had hailed the meeting as a way to directly address the territorial controversy, promising Thursday on arrival that Venezuela would "defend our rights."

-Ali has said he will not discuss the border dispute and insists it should be resolved at the International Court of Justice, whose jurisdiction is not recognized by the Venezuelan government.
+Ali had said he would not discuss the border dispute, insisting it should be resolved at the International Court of Justice, whose jurisdiction is not recognized by the Venezuelan government.

-"I'm taking in the facts with me," Guyanese media quoted Ali as saying ahead of the talks.

 - 'Nothing substantive' -